NorthStarUAS/.github/profile/README.md

 In the Spring of 2022 I had an unrequested job change situation dropped in my lap.
 In the Fall of 2022 we moved from a wonderful neighborhood near Rice Creek in the Twin Cities (Minnesota, USA) up to the North Woods of Minnesota.
+The original inspiration for this project was named Avior (a star used for navigation.)
+Then when I spun off the pure open-source parts I called them AuraUAS, but a small company came along and built an RC flight controller and called it Aura so I let them have it because they are good guys.
+I then changed the name to Rice Creek UAS.
-Because no one much cares about this project or uses anything from it, the name really doesn't matter, so I have changed it to reflect this new chapter of my life!
+But because no one much cares about this project or uses anything from it, the name really doesn't matter, so I have changed it again to reflect this new chapter of my life!
+North Star UAS circles pack around to the astronomy theme of the original effort and reflects the direction my life moves have taken me (further and further north!)
 Over time and as I go through various sections of code, I may do arbitrary variable and file name changes to reflect the new project name a bit better.
 And there may be things I don't touch that still have the old name.
 It will be a work in progress.